airsonic-advanced/airsonic-advanced/README.md

 The release signature may be verified using the [public key](https://github.com/airsonic-advanced/airsonic-advanced/blob/master/releases_public_key.asc).

-You need a _minimum_ Java Runtime Environment (JRE) of 1.8 for 10.6.x series and 11 for 11.x onwards (including snapshots).
-It is run similarly to (and in lieu of) vanilla Airsonic.
+You need a _minimum_ Java Runtime Environment (JRE) of 1.8 for 10.6.x series, and 11 for 11.x onwards (including snapshots).
+- For 10.6.x releases -> Java 8
+- For 11.x releases and onwards -> Java 11

+Airsonic-Advanced is run similarly to (and in lieu of) vanilla Airsonic.

 Read the [compatibility notes](#compatibility-notes).